Christian Gates: Career

 Gates was born in Yorba Linda, California.
 He began creating music around 2014, initially exploring multiple genres including rap, pop, R&B, and rock.
 He has released music under both the names Chri$tian Gate$ and ItsLuxCity, and has been involved in aspects of production and engineering of his recordings.

 His debut album, No Strings Attached, released in 2024, was described by Hashtag Magazine as genre-blending and included singles such as TOXIC, featuring Dutch Melrose, Secrets, and NUMB.
 The album was followed by tracks such as Dangerous State of Mind.
 Earlier in his career, he released an EP titled Why Do I Hear Breathing?

 Gates has headlined live performances at venues such as The Underworld in London.

-Gates’ work blends multiple genres, with production often emphasizing mood and lyrical introspection.
-Interviews suggest his sound is influenced by both contemporary pop and alternative R&B. He co-wrote the song Ride Or Die by Cai Xukun, which went on to be Top 1 on QQ Music in China and he was named Top 25 breakthrough artists by Rolling Stone.
+Gates has stated that his sound is influenced by both contemporary pop and alternative R&B. He co-wrote the song Ride Or Die by Cai Xukun, which went on to be Top 1 on QQ Music in China and he was named Top 25 breakthrough artists by Rolling Stone.